FilippoBovo/bash_powerline/README.md

 ## Uninstall

-To uninstall this Bash Powerline, simply remove the script added to the `~/.bashrc` or `~/.bash_profile` files during the installation, and remove the downloaded files.
+To uninstall this Bash Powerline, simply remove the script snippet added to the `~/.bashrc` or `~/.bash_profile` files during the installation, and remove the downloaded files.

 ```shell
 rm $HOME/.git-prompt.sh $HOME/.auto-virtualenv.sh $HOME/.virtualenv-prompt.sh